 That's helped him save hundreds of dollars over the years; last month, for example, he used 50GB and paid just $48.
 The only problem is that it's made upgrading very difficult.

 You see, to keep his grandfathered plan, my friend can't buy a new phone with the payments broken into installment plans or subsidized in any way by Verizon.
 That would force him onto a newer, and likely more expensive, monthly plan.
-That means he has to go with an unlocked phone — a device not tied to a carrier in any way.
+As a result, he's particularly interested in snagging one of the best unlocked phones — a device not tied to a carrier in any way.

 Ordinarily, this wouldn't be an issue; networks that operate on the global GSM standard, like T-Mobile and AT&T, allow you to take your SIM card out of one phone and put it in another to switch over your service.
 But CDMA-based carriers like Verizon and Sprint use certain bands that GSM networks don't.
 And while you could put your Verizon SIM in any unlocked phone and probably receive some data support and perhaps be able to make calls and send texts, you might struggle to get a signal depending on your location.